 As a result, we get a consistent decrease in the cost of game items and internal currency — and most importantly, an outflow of live users who otherwise could safely play, use the market and develop the game community.

+But if we use the FOIL Network wallet for integration with the game, the problem disappears.
 All because of the built-in digital identification system.
 It is enough to simply limit the game items sale to accounts that have passed KYC/AML, and the problem of automating the gameplay disappears.

 Although no. It does not disappear.
 It simply ceases to be of a mass nature.
 Cunning bot creators can still buy accounts that have already passed digital identification.
 But this will be much more difficult than registering hundreds of anonymous accounts, and it will be much easier for the game administration to deal with this.